-The Division of Medicaid covers medical supplies, equipment, and appliances prescribed by a physician and prior authorized as specified by the Division of Medicaid.
+The Division of Medicaid covers medical supplies, equipment, and appliances prescribed by a physician, nurse practitioner, or physician assistant working in accordance with State law and prior authorized as specified by the Division of Medicaid in accordance with 42 C.F.R. § 440.70.
 Medical supplies, equipment, and appliances may be provided regardless of whether a beneficiary is receiving services from a home health agency.

 For the initial ordering of certain medical equipment the prescribing physician or allowed non-physician practitioner must document that a face-to-face encounter occurred no more than six (6) months prior to the start of services.
 The face-to-face encounter must be related to the primary reason the beneficiary requires the medical equipment.
-An allowed non-physician practitioner that performs the face-to-face encounter must communicate the clinical findings of the face-to-face encounter to the ordering physician.
+If State law does not allow the non-physician practitioner to perform the face-to-face encounter independently, the non-physician practitioner must communicate the clinical findings of the face-to-face encounter to the ordering physician.
 Those clinical findings must be incorporated into a written or electronic document included in the beneficiary's medical record.